SoK: A Framework for Unifying At-Risk User Research: Methods

 \subsection{Codebook development}

-Our goal was to identify contextual risk factors, protective practices, and other patterns discussed by the papers in our dataset (\autoref{tab_framework_summary}).
+Our goal was to identify contextual risk factors, protective practices, and other patterns discussed by the papers in our dataset.
 As a first step, we inductively built a codebook by analyzing, in detail, a subset of papers well-aligned with our research questions.
 Most of the core concepts in our framework were identified at this stage, although inductive refinement continued throughout our analysis.

 To select this initial subset, we extracted from the dataset an initial list of populations (e.g., survivors of intimate partner abuse~\cite{matthews2017stories}, refugees~\cite{simko2018computer}, activists~\cite{daffalla2021defensive}, children~\cite{zhao2019make}, etc.).
 We also synthesized an initial list of risk factors, for example, attributes of the population or the threats they faced that contributed to their \spasadj-related risks.
 We then selected our subset to ensure each population and risk factor on our list was represented, making sure to include some papers that combined multiple risk factors (e.g., low-income African American New York City residents~\cite{elliott2015:straighttalk} and foster teens~\cite{badillo-urquiola2019:risk}).
 This process yielded 27 papers.
-Although we endeavored to cover a broad range of populations and risk factors, it was not necessary that the subset be exhaustive; all papers were eventually analyzed, and we continued to refine the codebook throughout our analysis.

-We next analyzed the 27 papers in this subset and inductively built our codebook.
-We used each specific population discussed in each paper\footnote{For example, Simko \etal~\cite{simko2018computer} reported on interviews with refugees \textit{and} associated caseworkers; we treated this as two populations.} as a unit of analysis~\cite{thomas2006:inductive}.
+We next analyzed these 27 papers and inductively built our codebook.
+We used the specific population discussed in each paper\footnote{For example, Simko \etal~\cite{simko2018computer} reported on interviews with refugees \textit{and} associated caseworkers; we treated this as two populations.} as a unit of analysis~\cite{thomas2006:inductive}.
 One of four researchers read and summarized each paper.
 The full team used these summaries to iteratively build and refine our codebook~\cite{thomas2006:inductive}, which included categories for risk factors, protective practices, and barriers to protection.
 We met throughout the process to develop, discuss, and refine codes.
 These detailed summaries also enabled us to examine relationships between codes and memo early ideas on themes~\cite{braun2006:thematic}.